Kim Jong Un Says He's Sorry That North Korean Troops Killed A South Korean Man

 In a subsequent statement, Suh Hoon said that "the message is a prompt response to matters we formally requested of the North," including a full account of the incident, an expression of regret, and measures to ensure the incident will not be repeated.

-Separately, the South's presidential office revealed that President Moon Jae-in had written a letter to Kim on Sept.
+Separately, the South's presidential office revealed that President Moon had written a letter to Kim on Sept.
 8 and received Kim's response four days later.

 Expressing sympathy for North Korea, following three recent typhoons that destroyed homes and farmland, Moon wrote to Kim: "We will cheer each other up together as compatriots and overcome it."
-Kim responded that "good things will be waiting" for the two Koreas, and urged Moon to take care of his health.
+Kim responded that "good things will be waiting" for the two Koreas, and he urged Moon to take care of his health.

-The letters are the first correspondence between the two leaders in about half a year, and they suggest that "there seems to be some sort of understanding between the two leaders, to somehow manage the situation the Korean Peninsula and maintain stability," says Go Myong-hyun, a North Korea specialist at the Asan Institute for Policy Studies, a Seoul-based think tank.
+The letters are the first correspondence between the two leaders in about half a year, and they suggest that "there seems to be some sort of understanding between the two leaders, to somehow manage the situation in the Korean Peninsula and maintain stability," says Go Myong-hyun, a North Korea specialist at the Asian Institute for Policy Studies, a Seoul-based think tank.

 Go views Seoul's response to Pyongyang's statement as one of relief and hope.
 The killing of the official had turned public opinion sharply against North Korea, Go notes, and while Moon has been determined to engage with Pyongyang, the incident could have undermined "any political momentum to continue this dialogue with North Korea."